My name is Jenni Donato.

 As a family we are closer, we love harder and I wouldn’t change a thing.

-Come and join me in my Facebook Community 'More to Me than Mum' to connect with me and hundreds of other mums-in-business creating a better future for themselves and their families.
+Want to know more?
+Come and join me in my Facebook Community 'More to Me than Mum' to connect with me and hundreds of other mums-in-business learning how to make more by working less AND to love what they do.

 How do you want your story to go?